Will petrol motorcycles be banned by 2030 in the UK?

 I’m looking forward to working with councils and other partners to turn this national vision into a reality.
 Together we can build a pleasant and sustainable future.”

-This is a debate that we’re going to see going on for the next few years, but one thing is clear, electric bikes and bike are here to stay and if the UK government has anything to do with it, their growth over the next few years is going to be dramatic!
+This is a debate that we’re going to see going on for the next few years, but one thing is clear, electric bikes and battery-powered ebikes are here to stay and if the UK government has anything to do with it, their growth over the next few years is going to be dramatic!